 Energy bills are among a building’s greatest operating costs.
 Even the most efficient mechanical HVAC systems draw large amounts of power.
 Some building managers try to reduce costs by imposing restrictive schedules and operational limits for heating and cooling systems.
 However, such schemes often compromise employee comfort and productivity.

 When natural ventilation and HVAC systems work together, your occupants will remain comfortable and your energy costs will decrease.

-In its most basic form, natural ventilation can be as simple as opening windows to encourage crossflow.
-But a comprehensive strategy is much more effective and can ventilate a space even during periods of relative calm.
+Natural ventilation can be as simple as opening windows to encourage wind crossflow, but a comprehensive natural ventilation strategy can ventilate a space even during periods with relatively no wind.

 - Diurnal temperature patterns